kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 ## Key takeaways

+We hope this blog post has been helpful for you to leverage the power of LLMs to easily interact with and query your Kuzu graphs.
-In this blog post, we introduced the basics of the Model Context Protocol (MCP) and the newly added Kuzu MCP server implementation
-(see [here](https://github.com/kuzudb/kuzu-mcp-server) for the source code).
+In this post, we introduced the basics of the Model Context Protocol (MCP) and the newly added Kuzu MCP server implementation (see [here](https://github.com/kuzudb/kuzu-mcp-server) for the source code).
 We show how to connect to a Kuzu database from two popular MCP clients, Claude Desktop and Cursor.
 Using just two simple functions from our MCP server: `getSchema` and `query`, we were able to use multiple MCP clients (and their associated LLMs) to answer questions about the data and even update the data by adding new data to the database!

-MCP is a rapidly evolving protocol, and like many other database developers, we are actively keeping an eye on the latest developments in the MCP ecosystem.
-The current MCP server implementation of Kuzu includes just one component: tools, though the core MCP specification includes additional components such as [prompts](https://modelcontextprotocol.io/docs/concepts/prompts) and [resources](https://modelcontextprotocol.io/docs/concepts/resources) that were not covered in this blog post.
-If you are interested in exploring other applications using MCP on top of Kuzu, please reach out to us on [Discord](https://kuzudb.com/chat).

-The primary purpose of MCP is to make it easier for numerous clients (other than just Claude Desktop and Cursor) to easily connect to tools and databases.
-We hope this blog post has been helpful for you to leverage the power of LLMs to easily interact with and query your Kuzu graphs!
+The current Kuzu MCP server implementation includes just one component: tools, though the core MCP specification includes additional components such as [prompts](https://modelcontextprotocol.io/docs/concepts/prompts) and [resources](https://modelcontextprotocol.io/docs/concepts/resources) that were not covered in this blog post.
+The larger purpose of MCP servers is to make it easier for a variety of MCP clients (not just Claude Desktop and Cursor) to easily connect user-defined agents to tools/databases, prompts and resources.
+MCP is a rapidly evolving protocol, and we are actively keeping an eye on the latest developments in the ecosystem to learn from users how they intend to use MCP servers and clients in their applications.

+As the tools around Graph RAG, LLMs and AI agents continue to evolve, we'd love to work with our user community to develop more useful and productive ways to work with these systems.
+Please try out our MCP server, share your thoughts with on [Discord](https://kuzudb.com/chat), and check out our [GitHub](https://github.com/kuzudb/kuzu).
+Till next time!